PorkodiVenkatesh/UpskillingSession/NOV24/SQL.md

 **Table: Employees(EmpID, EmpName, Department, ProjectName, Salary, City, Gender)   Where 'EmpID'  is the Primary Key**

+> NOTE: create a table and Insert some dummy rows

 1. List the number of employees in each department

 2. Select all the Employees whose Salary is between 10000 and 20000